valmikGit/SIH-NO2/README.md

    - modcrop(): #necessary because when we run images through SRCNN based on the kernel sizes and convulational layers, we are going to lose some of these outside pixels,the images are going to get smaller and that's why it is neccesary to have a divisible image size,ie, divisible by scale by cropping the images size

    - shave(): crop offs the bordersize from all sides of the image
-## Detecting Cloud and Filling Missing Data Using GANs
+## Detecting Cloud and Filling Missing Data Using GANs (To be implemented in Future)

 In the satellite imagery domain, clouds often obstruct large portions of an image, leading to incomplete datasets and reducing the utility of these images for various applications.
 To handle this, we employ **Generative Adversarial Networks (GANs)** to both detect and fill gaps in cloud-masked images.
 Here's how the process works: